ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/child_model/concept_model.rst

   * - Parameter
     - Value
   * - Date of simulation burn-in period start
-    - January 1, 2019 (so that we have children aged 5 years by the time of intervention start date)
+    - N/A: defined for maternal simulation
   * - Date of simulation observation period start
-    - N/A: defined for maternal simulation
+    - January 1, 2025
   * - Date of intervention scale-up start
     -  N/A: defined for maternal simulation
   * - Date of simulation end